By Thailand specialist Rebecca

 The Thai people love children and hold them in high regard.
 Don’t be surprised if you and the children are beckoned to the front of queues by eager locals wanting to show their affection.

 Most families who travel with us choose to spend three or four days in each place so they can explore each area without too much travelling around.
-For that reason, in this guide I start by focussing on the hub of Chiang Mai in the north.
+For that reason, in this guide I start by focusing on the hub of Chiang Mai in the north.

 Elephant experiences for families in Thailand